cartond/tsgo-reproduce-large-monorepo/README.md

 3. Enable the breakpoint for `Uncaught Exceptions`
 4. In the new vscode debug window, open this repro repo
 5. Open one of the import files (e.g. `src/pdfImports.ts`)
+6. You may hit breakpoints for unrelated exceptions, just continue until you get into `ril.js`
 6. See the error caught reflected in both windows after some time (~10s)

 ## The Issue